JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 Shiny.outputBindings.register(boxxyBinding, "john.boxxy");
 ```

-Finally, we can render the dependency, the JavaScript method aptly named `renderDependencies` will do just that from the list of dependency created in `renderBoxxy`.
+Finally, we can render the dependency.
+The JavaScript method aptly named `renderDependencies` will do just that from the list of dependency created in `renderBoxxy`.

 ```js
 var boxxyBinding = new Shiny.OutputBinding();